Balwant-Singh-Rathore/docker/README.md

 ## 🙏 Credits

-DockSlide was created by [Your Name].
+DockSlide was created by Balwant.
 Special thanks to the creators of Docker for their amazing technology, and to the community for their support and contributions.

 Happy learning with DockSlide! 🎓🐳